-If you’ve ever worn a linen shirt or slept in a bed of linen sheets in the deep heat of summer, you likely know how perfectly breathable the fabric can be.
-Linen has natural heat and moisture-wicking properties that help conduct heat and keep you cool throughout the day, making it the perfect choice for the warmer months.
-But there are many more reasons to love linen, especially when it comes to decorating.
+There are so many ways to use linen throughout your home.
+And you’ll surely want to.
+After all, if you’ve ever worn a linen shirt or slept in a bed of linen sheets in the deep heat of summer, you likely know how perfectly breathable the fabric can be.
+It has natural heat and moisture-wicking properties that help conduct heat and keep you cool throughout the day, making it the perfect choice for the warmer months.
+But there are many more reasons to love this material, especially when it comes to decorating.

 Linen is a natural fabric that adds a beautifully-relaxed look to a space.
 It’s made from flax fibres, which are incredibly strong.
 These fibres don’t stretch and are highly resistant to damage from abrasion.
-Linen is actually two to three times stronger than cotton, and can last up to 12 times as long.
-Even better is that linen gets softer and softer with age.
+In fact, linen is actually two to three times stronger than cotton, and can last up to 12 times as long.
+Even better is that the material gets softer and softer with age.
 With regular washing and handling, it gets smoother and more lustrous, allowing you to love it for years to come.

 These days, linen is commonly being blended with other fabrics for new textures and to add a touch of breathability to the mix.
-When combined with cotton, linen can take on more vibrant colours like the gray-blue of our Cotton Linen bedding above, allowing for more flexibility in decorating, and giving us even more reason to use this superior fabric throughout the home.
+When combined with cotton, it can take on more vibrant colours, allowing for more flexibility in decorating, and giving us even more reason to use this superior fabric throughout the home.

-Below are some of our top tips for using linen in your home:
+Below are some of our top tips for ways to use this beautiful material in your home:

-Think Outside the Box.
-Linen isn’t just for bedding and napkins.
-Try a linen-upholstered headboard in the bedroom or a linen wall covering for a surprising hint of texture.
+Not just for bedding and napkins, try a linen-upholstered headboard in the bedroom or use a linen wall covering for a surprising hint of texture.

-Let it Wrinkle.
-We’re a big fan of the wrinkled look – it adds beautiful texture and has an organic, natural feel.
-If you do want to iron your linen bedding, though, make sure to do so when the fabric is slightly damp so as not to damage the fibres.
+We’re a big fan of the relaxed, wrinkled look.
+It adds beautiful texture and has an organic, natural feel.
+If you do want to iron your bedding, be sure to do so when the fabric is slightly damp so as not to damage the fibres.

 Photography by A Plus Creative